“Don’t try hard boiling them.”

 “Fresh eggs need to sit at least a month before you can hard boil them”

 My son’s favorite type of egg is hard boiled.
 Egg salad sandwiches are a staple in this house.
 Not to mention hard boiled eggs make a great baby toy (with supervision, of course).

-I can’t help but chuckle when people tell me you can’t hard boil eggs.
+I can’t help but chuckle when people tell me you can’t hard boil fresh eggs.
 I’ve never had an issue with hard boiling eggs.
 That might be because I was taught by my mom, who was taught by her mom, who….well, you get the idea.
-The point is that I didn’t learn how to boil eggs from a cook book but from family teaching one generation after the next, meaning I was taught how to boil fresh eggs without realizing it, where as recipie books teach how to boil store bought eggs that are at least a month old.
+The point is that I didn’t learn how to boil eggs from a cook book but from family teaching one generation after the next, meaning I was taught how to boil fresh eggs without realizing it, where as recipe books teach how to boil store bought eggs that are at least a month old.

 “Enough gabbing!
 How do you boil the damn eggs?”

 1. This might seem a bit obvious, but make sure you look over and clean the eggs that you need to.
 Farm fresh eggs may have some chicken poop or shavings attached.
 It’s completely normal, but you don’t really want to be eating that.